JeremieFromARES/ARES-Compiler/README.md

 A compiler/transpiler for the programming language ARES.

-ARES is a language that aims to be excessively simple while stil being crazy fast.
+ARES is a language that aims to be excessively simple while still being crazy fast.
 A hard mountain to climb, i know.

 Or is it ?